GSA/ficam-playbooks/_fpki/fpki_PDVAL.md

 2. Trust Path Validation – Checks each certificate in the certification path to see that it has been properly signed, has not expired, and has not been revoked; also includes other checks on things such as name or path constraints, key usage, and extended key usage.

-> **_Note:_** _Performing PDVAL helps an application make an informed trust decision (i.e., determine whether a certificate is appropriate for use in a particular application context)_.
+> **_Note:_** _Performing PDVAL helps an application make an informed trust decision (for example, determining whether a certificate is appropriate for use in a particular application context)_.

-{% include alert-success.html heading="Note" content="Performing PDVAL helps an application make an informed trust decision.
-For example, determining whether a certificate is appropriate for use in a particular application context." %}
+{% include alert-success.html heading="Note" content="Performing PDVAL helps an application make an informed trust decision (for example, determining whether a certificate is appropriate for use in a particular application context)." %}

 The diagram below provides an example of a simple certification path, with three tiers in the hierarchy.
 The Identity Certificate is the target certificate that represents a human subscriber or a device.
 An example of a target certificate is an end-entity digital signature certificate on a user’s PIV Card.
 The Root Certificate is the trust anchor, which is a CA’s self-signed certificate trusted by other relying parties.
 The Intermediate Certificates are from CAs that have signed other CA certificates along the path or the target certificate itself.
 These CAs are often referred to as issuing CAs.
 There may be multiple Intermediate Certificates in a certification path between the target and the root.